ufownl/lua-cgemma/README.md

 The stream function is the same as in [metatable(cgemma.session).call](#metatablecgemmasession__call).

-**NOTE:**
+> [!NOTE]
-1. Each element in a batch must start with a session, followed by a string and an optional stream function, with a stream function means that the corresponding session will be in stream mode instead of normal mode;
+> 1. Each element in a batch must start with a session, followed by a string and an optional stream function, with a stream function means that the corresponding session will be in stream mode instead of normal mode;
-2. All sessions in a batch must be created by the same Gemma instance;
+> 2. All sessions in a batch must be created by the same Gemma instance;
-3. Sessions in a batch must not be duplicated.
+> 3. Sessions in a batch must not be duplicated;
+> 4. Inference arguments of batch call: `max_tokens`, `max_generated_tokens`, `prefill_tbatch`, and `decode_qbatch` will be the minimum value of all sessions, and `temperature` will be the average value of all sessions.

 #### cgemma.batch_result.stats